api3dao/airkeeper/README.md

 1. Deploy all required contracts (RrpBeaconServer, DapiServer, etc) and set everything up (whitelisting, sponsorship, etc).
 1. Switch to the Airkeeper root directory and run `yarn install`.
-1. Add appropriate values to the `config.json` and `airkeeper.json` files.
+1. Add appropriate values to the `airkeeper.json` file.
 1. Finally, run `yarn sls:invoke-local:psp-beacon-update` to invoke the `psp.beaconUpdate` handler function or run `yarn sls:invoke-local:rrp-beacon-update` to invoke the `rrp.beaconUpdate` handler function.